criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 * Running Distributed on a Free License

   If you are not specifying a license, you'll need to go into the Cribl Stream user interface and accept the free license.
-If you've specified the chart's `config.groups` option, the leader will be configured as a distributed leader.
-If you don't, it will be configured as a Cribl Stream single instance.
+You can configure the Leader in Distributed mode, by using the chart's `config.groups` option.
+If you don't, it will be configured as Cribl Stream Single-Instance mode.
 You can change this configuration in Cribl Stream's UI.

 * Setting the admin password